 Detox your house

 Trying to get through Dry January while having a basement full of alcoholic beverages is setting yourself up for failure, says Taylor Graber, MD, a physician who has participated in Dry January for the past three years.
 “It’s all about access—if you don’t have easy access to any drinks then it will make it so much easier to resist temptation,” he says.
 “Get all the drinks out of your fridge and your house.”
-If you’re not ready to ditch your wine collection, consider moving it to a friend’s house for the month.
 This is one of 17 simple tips to cut back on your drinking.

-When you’re the host, you get to set the rules.
-This means you can ask guests to bring their own alcohol (if you’re comfortable being around it but not drinking) or you can keep the party dry and provide a variety of non-alcoholic beverages and foods, says Lauren Grech, adjunct professor of hospitality at New York University and co-founder of LLG Events, which specializes in planning dry events.
-“If you’re hosting a dinner party, instead of having everyone bring a dish to share, open up your kitchen to allow the cooking to be part of the party—this will give everyone an activity to do together that doesn’t involve drinking,” she suggests.
-Make sure you know the 10 rules of being a great host.
+When you’re the virtual host, you get to set the rules.
+This means you can tell your guests they can drink alcohol over Zoom if they choose, or you can make a pact together to keep it dry, and opt-in for a variety of non-alcoholic beverages (or these alcohol-free beers) and foods, says Lauren Grech, adjunct professor of hospitality at New York University and co-founder of LLG Events, which specializes in planning dry events.

 Come up with a witty response